Gitting More Out of Git

 Author: jakerella <me@example.com>

-Added text to readme
+Added new API route to readme

 commit b9bdb0261ee9bcaa31d7eb062c0bcafee3e530f0